The Power of Tests for Detecting $p$-Hacking: Monte Carlo Simulations

-Researchers use either a threshold or a minimum approach to $p$-hacking. \begin{itemize} \itemsep{0em} \item[] \textbf{Threshold approach.} Researchers first regress $Y_t$ on $X_t$ and calculate the standard error using the classical Newey-West estimator with the number of lags selected using the Bayesian Information Criterion (they only choose up to $4$ lags).
+\textit{Threshold approach.} Researchers first regress $Y_t$ on $X_t$ and calculate the standard error using the classical Newey-West estimator with the number of lags selected using the Bayesian Information Criterion (they only choose up to $4$ lags).
 They then use a $t$-test to test \eqref{eq:H0_simul} and calculate the $p$-value $P$.
-If $P\le 0.05$, the researchers report the $p$-value.
+If $P\le 0.05$, they report it.
 If $P>0.05$, they try the Newey-West estimator with one extra lag.
-If the result is not significant, they try two extra lags etc. If all results are insignificant, they report the smallest $p$-value. \item[] \textbf{Minimum approach.} Researchers regress $Y_t$ on $X_t$, calculate the standard error using Newey-West with $0$ to $4$ lags, and report the minimum $p$-value. \end{itemize} The null and $p$-hacked distributions are displayed in Figure \ref{fig:hists_var}.
+If the result is not significant, they try two extra lags etc. If all results are insignificant, they report the smallest $p$-value.

+\textit{Minimum approach.} Researchers regress $Y_t$ on $X_t$, calculate the standard error using Newey-West with $0$ to $4$ lags and report the minimum $p$-value.

+The null distributions, including estimates of the average power of the underlying studies, and the $p$-hacked distributions are displayed in Figure \ref{fig:hists_var}.
 The threshold approach induces a sharp spike right below 0.05.
-The reason is that $p$-hacking via judicious lag selection does not lead to huge improvements in terms of $p$-value.
-Both approaches to $p$-hacking lead to a discontinuity at $0.5$.
+This is because $p$-hacking via lag selection does not lead to huge improvements in terms of $p$-value.

-\paragraph{Cluster level selection.} Consider the same model as for the lag length selection.
+\textbf{Cluster level selection.} Consider the same model as for the lag length selection.
 The researchers calculate cluster-robust standard errors from grouping data into 20, 40, 50, and 100 clusters.
 They also calculate standard errors without clustering (or equivalently with 200 clusters).
-They then report either the minimum $p$-value across clustering levels (\textbf{minimum approach}) or the first significant $p$-value found while searching through clustering levels starting from 20 clusters (\textbf{threshold approach}).
-The null and $p$-hacked distributions are displayed in Figure \ref{fig:hists_clust}.
+They then report either the minimum $p$-value across clustering levels (\textit{minimum approach}) or the first significant $p$-value found while searching through clustering levels starting from 20 clusters (\textit{threshold approach}).
+The null distributions, including estimates of the average power of the underlying studies, and the $p$-hacked distributions are displayed in Figure \ref{fig:hists_clust}.